What do my teeth have to do with my fertility?

 During pregnancy, poor oral health is associated with an increased risk of gestational diabetes, preeclampsia, preterm labor, and having a low birth weight baby.

-So making sure teeth and gums are healthy is not only important for fertility but important for the future child.
+So Making sure teeth and gums are healthy is not only important for fertility but is important for the future child..

 And how does this relationship occur?

-What should be done to ensure that it does not negatively affect you?
+What should be done to ensure it doesn't negatively affect you?

 Diseases and dental health problems